Skip to contents

 df_caught <- butterfly::catch(

-butterflycount$february, # This is the previous version you are comparing it to
+butterflycount$february, # Previous version you are comparing it to

-datetime_variable = "time" # This is the unique ID variable they have in common
+datetime_variable = "time" # Unique ID variable they have in common

 )